 Even at rest, your body is a hive of activity!
 A high-performance network of arteries and veins works around the clock to transport blood throughout your entire body.
 While arteries lead away from the heart and supply your cells with oxygenated blood and nutrients, the veins take care of the return transport: They take waste products from the cells and lead deoxygenated blood back toward the heart.

 But how exactly does this system work?
 What can you do to keep your veins working smoothly - and when should you take a closer look and take active steps to improve your vein health?
-Keep reading and we'll explain it all!

 How does a vein work?